- Licensee Search

 In addition to passing the LARE, California candidates are required to pass the multiple-choice California Supplemental Examination (CSE) before obtaining licensure.
 The CSE is a 100-question multiple-choice examination of subject areas that are unique to the practice of landscape architecture in California.
 Once candidates have passed all sections of the LARE they may apply for and take the CSE.

-The CSE is administered under contract with Psychological Services, LLC (PSI) at 13 testing centers throughout California.
-Locations are: Anaheim, Atascadero, Bakersfield, Carson (Los Angeles Area), El Monte (Los Angeles Area), Fresno, Hayward (Bay Area), Redding, Riverside, Sacramento, San Diego, Santa Clara (Bay Area) and Santa Rosa.
+The CSE is administered under contract with Psychological Services, LLC (PSI) at testing centers throughout California.
+Locations include: Anaheim, Atascadero, Bakersfield, Carson (Los Angeles Area), El Monte (Los Angeles Area), Fresno, Hayward (Bay Area), Redding, Riverside, Sacramento, San Diego, Santa Clara (Bay Area) and Santa Rosa.
+Please refer to the CSE Candidate Guide for a complete list of current testing centers.
 Upon receipt of the CSE application, candidates will receive a candidate guide from PSI allowing them to schedule for the exam.

 In order to apply for eligibility, all California candidates must: